jhdrn/myra/README.md

 * **Small API:**
   Myra should be easy to learn as it's API and concepts are limited.
 * **Statically typed views:**
-  Myra does not use HTML templates but uses functions or [JSX](https://facebook.github.io/react/docs/jsx-in-depth.html) to build up view hierarchies.
-This reduces run time errors and increases performance.
+  Myra does not use HTML templates but uses [JSX](https://facebook.github.io/react/docs/jsx-in-depth.html) to build up view hierarchies.
+Together with Typescript's type checking, this reduces run time errors.
 * **No dependencies:**
   Myra does not depend on any external libraries.
 * **Small code base/size:**
-  ~48kb/~17kb minified/~5kb minified and gzipped
+  ~17kb minified/~5kb minified and gzipped

 ## Getting started
 Clone the repository and check the [examples](https://github.com/jhdrn/myra/tree/master/examples) folder.
 Open any example's folder